graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 * `[NAME]` - The name of the image
 * `[VERSION]` - The version of the image

-The example above is publishing to the Phoenix region (`phx`) using the Tenancy `cloudnative-devrel`, a repository name prefixed with `micronaut-labs/` and followed by the name of the current Docker user which is exposed in an environment variable called `DOCKER_USER` for this example.
+The example above will publish to the Phoenix region (`phx`) using the Tenancy `cloudnative-devrel`, a repository name prefixed with `micronaut-labs/` and followed by the name of the current Docker user which is exposed in an environment variable called `DOCKER_USER` for this example.

 Now to publish a Docker Container for the JVM version use: